lbussy/keg-cop/docs/pcbassembly/index.rst

 The ESP32 controller is paired with many different "developer boards" to make connections easier.
 While you can buy a bare ESP32 chip, you will walk that road alone.

 The developer board used in this project is the Lolin D32 v1.0.0 (not the Pro or 2.0.)
 Wherever you purchase it, make sure it is an official Espressif ESP32-WROOM-32 Module.
-It says 4MB (or sometimes shown as 32Mb which is 4 megaBYTES converted to megaBITS.)
-There is a version sometimes called "LED" which means there is an annoying blinking LED when a battery is not connected.
+It says 4MB (or sometimes shown as 32Mb, which is 4 megaBYTES converted to megaBITS.)
+There is a version sometimes called "LED," which means there is an annoying blinking LED when a battery is not connected.
 It will work, and so long as it's in a case, you won't notice the blinking.
 Be sure it comes with the 16-pin male and female headers, or get them elsewhere.
 It is common to only receive the male headers in the package.

 .. image:: lolin_d32.jpg
    :scale: 50%